 Where to Get Help with Taxes in Spanish

 Every tax season we get hundreds of questions, but many have answers only a few clicks away.
 That’s why we’ve prepared this guide for you.
 Whether you’ve already filed your tax return or still have to do it, you can find the answers to your questions regarding tax preparation with this list of resources.

 If you already filed your tax return

-Where is my refund?
-You can use this page or the IRS website where you can check the status of your refund.
-The site is updated every 24 hours, and is a great resource for you to use.
+After you have filed your return, you can use our where’s my refund tool to check the status of your refund.
 Once your tax return is accepted, you can follow it through three stages: Return Received, Refund Approved and Refund Sent.

 Keep in mind that regardless of how you filed your tax return, once the IRS has it, there is very little your tax pro can do to accelerate the process.